 Prioritize keywords in Amazon Seller Central backend

 Amazon has once again changed the character restrictions for Seller Central backend search fields.
-As of April 2017, Amazon is only indexing 250 characters in the backend search fields.
+As of August 2018, Amazon is only indexing 249 characters in the backend search fields.
+Additionally, spaces, commas and hyphens are now included into the character count.
 We’ve seen Amazon roll out these changes incrementally, however sellers should be proactive and readjust their backend keywords immediately in light of these changes.

 Prioritize and drill down to a list of the most relevant keywords for your product.
-Amazon treats all 5 fields as a coherent set of keywords, so keyword location or relative distance of keywords from one another is irrelevant here.
+Amazon treats the entire field as a coherent set of keywords, so keyword location or relative distance of keywords from one another is irrelevant.
 So to cover different combinations of keywords (e.g. “cream face” and “cream eyes”), it’s not necessary to repeat any keywords.